Editor's note: This article has been updated to reflect the dismissal of the action referenced herein.

 Bahramis said he had relied on the lender’s promises and proceeded with his condominium development, also sinking about $1.5 million of his own money into what turned into a doomed project.

 As a result of PNC’s treatment of his loan, Bahramis said the property in question was foreclosed upon in February 2010 and sold for $4.1 million, although it had been appraised at $8 million.
 Further, a judgment of about $4 million was entered against Bahramis, causing him to lose more than $3 million in equity and forcing him to file Chapter 7 bankruptcy.
 The bankruptcy was discharged in July 2013.

 Bahramis said he was “financially devastated” by PNC's failure to honor the remainder of the loan and by the resulting foreclosure.

-PNC Bank is represented by Crowley & Lamb, of Chicago.
+PNC Bank was represented by Crowley & Lamb, of Chicago.

-Peoples Advocate Group, of Forest Park, is representing Bahramis.
+Peoples Advocate Group, of Forest Park, represented Bahramis.